foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 ## Overview

 **Welcome to Paradise** (WTP) is a lightweight Wabbajack mod list for Fallout 4.
 Mods were selected to improve existing parts of the game rather than outright replacing them, although some aspects were edited more heavily than others.
-The setup was designed with gameplay-friendly performance in mind and can run at a stable 60FPS @1440p on reasonably modern hardware.
+The setup was built with gameplay-friendly performance in mind and can run at a stable 60FPS @1440p on reasonably modern hardware.

-WTP comes with an extensive documentation (of which you are reading the Introduction right now) and you are expected to read all pages in the **Installation** section.
+WTP comes with an extensive documentation (of which you are reading the Introduction right now) and you are expected to read all pages in the **Installation** section as well as the **Mod Config** page.

 - Join us on the official [Discord server](https://discord.gg/xCPxJFbCTS) for support, feedback, and modding discussions.
 - You can find a list of all included mods on the [Load Order Library](https://loadorderlibrary.com/lists/welcome-to-paradise) page.